 - waiting for a message; text or email etc

-You could well experience anxiety in relation to any of the things on the list, but that does not necessarily mean that they have caused your anxiety.
-I shall explain this in a minute, but first I want to list some things you might avoid because you believe they make you anxious.
+You could well experience anxiety about any of the things on the list, but that does not necessarily mean that they have caused your anxiety.
+I shall explain this in a minute, but first, I want to list some things you might avoid because you believe they make you anxious.

 Things that you avoid because they make you anxious

 - Talking about anxiety, in case you get an attack